J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Superconductivity.md

 - The unit is the _flux quantum_
 	- Relevant charge is $2e$ instead of $e$
 $$\Phi_{0}=\frac{h}{2e}$$
+- The presence of vortices indicates _macroscopic coherence_
 ### Vortices as a topological defect
 - Identify the superconducting material with a _wire_, and each point of the wire has a corresponding _plane_ on which $\psi=|\psi|\exp(i\theta)$ is defined, such that the _locus_ of $\psi$ is on a _tube_
 - A superconductor with a _hole_ means the tube is a _torus_, and the locus is some _winding around the torus_, with _winding number_ $n$ such that $\Delta\theta=2\pi n$